openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `transaction_data`
 * `dcql_query`

 The `client_id` parameter MUST be omitted in unsigned requests defined in (#unsigned_request).
 The Wallet determines the effective Client Identifier from the origin as asserted by the Web Platform and/or app platform.
 The effective Client Identifier is composed of a synthetic Client Identifier Scheme of `web-origin` and the origin itself.
 For example, an origin of `https://verifier.example.com` would result in an effective Client Identifier of `web-origin:https://verifier.example.com`.
 The transport of the request and origin from the Web Platform and/or app platform to the Wallet is platform-specific and is out of scope of OpenID4VP over the W3C Digital Credentials API.
+The Wallet MUST ignore any `client_id` parameter that is present in an unsigned request.

 The value of the `response_mode` parameter MUST be `dc_api` when the response is neither signed nor encrypted and `dc_api.jwt` when the response is signed and/or encrypted as defined in (#jarm).